Teen Sexting Laws and Penalties

 • Community service or counseling.
 A judge may order a teen who commits a sexting offense to perform community service.
 The court may also order a teen to attend individual or family therapy or an education class.

 • Probation.
-Probation is also possible for juveniles sexting offenders.
+Probation is also possible for juvenile sexting offenses.
 A teen on probation must typically report to a probation officer, stay in school, and comply with any other orders the court decides.

 • Probation.
 An adult convicted of sexting can also face probation of at least 12 months, but typically longer.

 • Sex offender registry.
-Adult teens convicted of a sexting crime are considered sex offenders and must typically register with a state sex offender registry.
-Sex offender registries are typically maintained by the police.
-They keep track of where registered offenders live, and offenders must notify police of their new location if they move.
-The registration requirements differ by state but usually last at least 10 years.
+Adult teens convicted of a sexting crime are usually considered sex offenders and must typically register with a state sex offender registry.
+Sex offender registries track where registered offenders live and work.
+The registration requirements differ by state but usually last at least 10 years and might be public.

 Teen Sexting Laws by State